JAlcocerT/JAlcocerT/content/blog/outro-kindle.md

 So this is mostly a create + understand notes from kindle.

-Rather than a way to admire how people have created **static status pages**: https://open-slum.pages.dev/ nor [get things](https://annas-archive.org/).
+Rather than a way to admire how other people have created things.

+Like these **static status pages**: https://open-slum.pages.dev/ nor [get things](https://annas-archive.org/).

 > Uptime monitor / status pages in cloudflare pages